Christian Stress Release

 Fight, Flight, Freeze

-Parts of our brains are constantly scanning our surroundings trying to determine if we’re safe or not.
-When they sense we’re safe (whether physically or emotionally), they put us in the state of Rest & Digest.
-When they determine we’re not safe and need to protect ourselves against danger (whether physically or emotionally), they put us in the state of Fight, Flight or Freeze.
+Parts of your brain are constantly scanning your surroundings trying to determine if you’re safe or not.
+When they sense that you’re safe (whether physically, mentally, emotionally or spiritually), they put you in the state of Rest & Digest.
+When they determine that you’re not safe and need to protect yourself against danger (whether physically, mentally, emotionally or spiritually), they put you in the state of Fight, Flight or Freeze.

-These 3 states keep us alive against satan’s evil in this world.
-They’re our survival modes.
+These 3 states keep you alive against satan’s evil in this world.
+They’re your survival mode.

-While we call these panic or anxiety attacks, and shame them, they’re actually God’s perfect design.
-When we’re in survival, our brains and bodies are in the proper states to survive danger.
-It’s satan’s manipulation of these states that leave us drowning in panic or anxiety when we’re actually safe.
+While we often call these panic or anxiety attacks, and shame them, they’re actually God’s perfect design to protect you in this fallen world.
+When you’re in survival mode, your brain and body are actually in their proper state to help you survive danger.
+It’s just satan’s manipulation of these states when you’re safe, that leave you drowning in panic or anxiety.

 Fight

-When our brains sense that we are not safe, and the best way to survive is to beat our opponent, we are in the state of Fight.
+When your brain senses that you are not safe, and the best way to survive is to beat your opponent, you’re in the state of Fight.

-Physically, this is where our nervous systems jack us up with enough cortisol and adrenaline to fight and win against the danger.
-We have the desire to punch or kick things, and when taken to the extreme, can result in the death of the person causing the danger.
+Physically, this is where your nervous system revs up with enough cortisol and adrenaline to fight and win against the danger.
+In this state you might have the desire to punch or kick things, or even cause real harm to the person in front of you.
+(This is where the desire to kill people comes from, in a psychological sense).

-Emotionally, we’re filled with anger and rage.
+Emotionally, you’re filled with anger and rage.
 Jesus refers to this when He speaks of the root of murder, advising the disciples not to call their enemies ‘Raca’.

 Woman with boxing gloves set up to fight.
 The high stress state of Fight is God's design for us to fight an opponent when we're in danger, and survive.

-In this state we often pick fights with people around us verbally (or physically).
-We insult others, we blame them for our problems, or mistreat them.
-Our brains think we’re in danger and must fight to survive, so we do.
+In this state you’ll often pick fights with people around you verbally (or physically).
+You’ll insult others, blame them for your problems, or mistreat them.
+Your brain will think you’re in danger and must fight to survive, so you will.

 As women this is most often verbal and emotional fighting; with men it’s more often physical.